kkthxbye-code/csgo_bugs/sv_pure_bypass_3/README.md

 **Note:** you need to perform these steps only *once*.

 ### Steps (II method)

+**Note:** If you rejoin the server and aren't kicked immediately, you can keep playing indefinitely.

 0. Download this [`pak01_008.vpk_`](https://gofile.io/d/CkZmXs) or generate one using the instructions below.
 1. Make sure CS:GO is closed.